discordjs/guide/guide/commando/first-command.md

 Now that you've set up a command group and registered your command folder, you're ready to make your first command file!
 First, you're going to need to create a new file for the command.
 Hop over to your `commands` folder, and then your `first` folder, and make a new file called `meow.js`.
 This is going to be a simple command that only replies with a message when used.
 We'll go into arguments and all that later.

-Once you have your file, let's get started!
+Once you have your file, it's time to get started!

 ### Creating Your Command Class